bigsmoke/sapienshabitat/pages/the-ice-shaman/page.md

 <div style="text-align: center;">&#x1f525;</div>

 My personal tale of the cold starts _not_ [when I first started taking cold showers](#cold-showers).
 Chronology fits this story like the clothes you best discard before jumping in the ice-cold water.
-Instead, this story start quite close to the present, in February of this year (2020), when I visited my brother Jorrit at the [beautiful camping in the Dordogne region of France](https://www.termedastor.com/en/), where he lingers.
+Instead, this story starts quite close to the present, in February of this year (2020), when I visited my brother Jorrit at the [beautiful camping in the Dordogne region of France](https://www.termedastor.com/en/), where he lingers.

 ![The story starts here, at Terme d'Astor, a nudist camping in Southern France—Jorrit's home base.](2020-01-31_18.23_Evening_mist_around_the_hill_of_Terme_d_astor.jpg){.text-width width="4032" height="3024"}